woonscode/dear-diary/README.md

 npm install
 ```

-This will install the dependencies needed, mainly
+This will install the dependencies needed, mainly:

 ```
 "@popperjs/core": "^2.11.0",